Gilaine-UOT/sqlalchemy-challenge/README.md

 ## Module 10

-Using Sqlalchemy, Python, and Flask it was done a climate analysis about the Hawaii area.
+Using Sqlalchemy, Python, and Flask a climate analysis about the Hawaii area.

 # Including